withastro/roadmap/README.md

     - Fork this repo.

-    - Create your proposal as `active-rfcs/0000-my-feature.md` (where "my-feature" is descriptive. don't assign an RFC number yet).
+    - Create your proposal as `active/my-feature.md` (where "my-feature" is descriptive).

     - Submit a pull request.
 Make sure to link to the discussion thread.